 The park owner/manager must give you 24 hours written notice of their intention to enter your site or caravan.
-The Notice of Entry must be delivered by post or given to you in person between 8am and 6pm (they can’t just slip it
+The Notice of Entry must be delivered by post or given to you in person between 8am and 6pm (they can’t just slip it under the door).

 Unless they have a ‘reasonable excuse’ that comes under the Residential Tenancies Act 1997, the owner/manager can only enter your caravan or site with a Notice of Entry or when you have given your agreement.